-Work began on Fort Griffin in 1867 when Lieutenant Colonel Samuel arrived with four companies of the Sixth Cavalry on July 31st.
+Work began on Fort Griffin in 1867 when Lieutenant Colonel Samuel arrived with four companies of the Sixth Cavalry on July 31.
 The outpost, which was first called Camp Wilson, was built upon a hill overlooking the Clear Fork of the Brazos River.
-Later the name was changed to Fort Griffin, in honor of the late Major General Charles Griffin, Commander of the Texas Army Department and who had originally made the plans for building the new fort.
+Later the name was changed to Fort Griffin, in honor of the late Major General Charles Griffin, Commander of the Texas Army Department and who had initially made the plans for building the new fort.

 By the time it was finally complete, the fort would accommodate up to six companies of soldiers and included an administration building, a hospital, officers’ quarters in eleven buildings, numerous barracks, a guardhouse, a bakery, a powder magazine, five storehouses, forage houses, four stables, a laundry, and a workshop.

 Almost immediately after the fort was completed, a new settlement began at the bottom of the hill that was first called “The Bottom,” “The Flat,” or “Hidetown,” before it took on the name of the fort.
 In addition to the honest pioneers who settled the area for legitimate reasons of ranching, agriculture, and commerce, in flooded several ruffians and outlaws.

 When more and more people continued to arrive, the Indian attacks increased across northern Texas, keeping the soldiers busy in what was called the Red River Campaign, the battles of which continued until 1874, when the Texas Army defeated the Kiowa and Comanche at Palo Duro Canyon.

 In the meantime, the settlement below the hill was bustling with buffalo hunters, businessmen, cowboys, outlaws, gamblers, gunfighters, and “painted ladies,” quickly gaining a reputation for lawlessness.